Record and Playback Plugin

 -d "$data"

-This example command starts a playback action named my_signal_playback
+This example command can start a playback action named my_signal_playback

-, skipping 5 seconds of data and playing for 10 seconds.
+, skipping 5s of data, with a playback duration of 10s.
 If the call is successful, the command returns the following:

 HTTP/1.1 200 OK